 As the weather warms up it’s nice to get outside and enjoy your outdoor space.
-If you’re like me, you probably have a picture in mind of your backyard transformed into the oasis your family would enjoy for years.
+You might even have a picture in mind of your backyard transformed into the perfect oasis.

 The only problem though, is that backyard transformations don’t come cheap.
-You can easily spend $3000-$4000 for a simple paver path from the average driveway around to your backyard.
+You can easily spend $3000-$4000 for a simple twenty foot long paver path.

 If you get an estimate from your local landscape company, they may not want to break out the cost, but you can be sure that a large chunk of it is for labor.
 Sure, a professional landscaper has done this many times, so they have the skills to lay down a nice solid walkway.

-But if you’re on a budget, do you want to pay months of savings on one small project and then not be able to afford another improvement until next year?
-Life is short, and you should be able to enjoy your home now.
+But if you’re on a budget, do you want to pay a few months of salary on one project, then not be able to afford another improvement until next year?
+Life is short.
+Why not enjoy your home now?

 Flagstone is a beautiful natural looking stone that blends really well into almost any setting.
 It’s easy to lay, and you can shape your path in any direction you want.
 You can experiment by setting it close together or more spaced.
-Instead of a straight shot, this irregularly shaped stone lends itself more to a gentle curve around existing plantings.
+Instead of a straight shot, this irregularly shaped stone makes a gentle curve around existing plantings.
 And it incorporates well into a property with hills and dips.

 This simple gravel path can be installed among existing plantings or incorporate them after to mature around it.
 If you use small angular gravel it tends to interlock together but it still drains well.
-You may want to rent a roller to compact it.
-This is a great natural looking option for a beach area or just your own ‘backyard beach”.
+You can rent a roller to compact it, or buy a hand tamper for under $20.
+This is a great natural looking option that comes together quick, and is almost maintenance free.